Mrmatiiii/FlipperZero/README.md

 3. You are ``allowed`` to modify the files, but are still responsible for your own actions.
 4. If you are using my scripts in your own repo, please consider giving credits.
 5. You are allowed to do everything the license says...
-# Distributed under the `Attribution-NonCommercial-ShareAlike 4.0 International` license.
-See `LICENSE.md` for more information.

 # QFlipper PC APP
 ## [Desktop application for updating Flipper Zero firmware via PC](https://flipperzero.one/update)